hirefrank/slack-peer-feedback/README.md

 - Use AI to generate summaries of feedback received
 - Allow requestor to choose their own feedback questions
 - Add peer feedback request as saved to later item
+- Reminders for peers that haven't submitted feedback

 ## Deploying Your App